 When Walt Disney World reopened on July 15, 2020, the Orlando theme parks made a number of pretty enormous operational changes.
-Now that the parks have been open for nearly 6 months, Disney has been making additional tweaks – both big and small – that affect the guest vacation experience.
+Now that the parks have been open for many months, Disney has been making additional tweaks – both big and small – that affect the guest vacation experience.

 Disney World Changes in 2021